open-telemetry/opamp-spec/specification.md

 which implements the client portion of the OpAMP, regardless of whether or not a Supervisor is part of that entity.

+### Message Sequences

+The message sequences described in this specification are logical sequences.
+Multiple logical sequences MAY be in progress at the same time and their messages MAY be interleaved.
+Unless a particular operation explicitly says otherwise, a message that is sent as part of one logical sequence is not required to be the next message sent after the message that triggered it.

+The sequence is normally started by an initiating message triggered by some external event.
+For example after the connection is established the Client sends an AgentToServer message.
+In this case the "connection established" is the triggering event and the AgentToServer is the initiating message.

 ### WebSocket Transport

 One of the supported transports for OpAMP protocol is